evahteri/wolt_preliminary_assignment_2024/README.md

 - Documentation: Docstring and comments are used when needed and code is written with readability in mind.

-- Ease of use: Scripts for both starting the app and running automated tests
+- Ease of use: Scripts for both starting the app and running automated tests.

+- Github workflow: On every push, tests are run to check health of the application.

 ### How to use